-Kyphoplasty is an outpatient procedure used to treat painful compression fractures in the spine.
+Kyphoplasty is used to treat painful compression fractures in the spine.
 In a compression fracture, all or part of a spine bone collapses.

 The procedure is also called balloon kyphoplasty.